-15.3 Payment for working ordinary hours - career firefighter and communications streams (QFRS & QFRSCC 6.5)
+15.3 Payment for working ordinary hours - fire and rescue and communications streams19 (QFRS & QFRSCC 6.5)

-- (a) Subject to clauses 15.3(a) and (c) employees (other than casual employees and employees in the auxiliary firefighter stream) who work a night shift between 0000 on a Monday and 2400 on a Friday, inclusive, are to be paid, in addition to their ordinary salary, an allowance of 15% for all ordinary time worked on such shifts. - (b) Subject to clause 15.3(a) and (d) all ordinary hours of duty worked by a full-time or part-time employee on a weekend or a public holiday will be paid for as follows: - (i) between 0000 and 2400 on a Saturday time and one half; - (ii) between 0000 and 2400 on a Sunday double time; and - (iii) between 0000 and 2400 on a public holiday at the rate prescribed in clause 23.1. - (c) The payments prescribed in clauses 15.5(a), (b) and (d) shall be calculated on a majority of shift basis.
-This means, for example: - (i) if the majority of the ordinary hours of a shift which commenced on a Friday are worked on a Saturday, the whole of the shift is to be treated as having been worked on a Saturday; and - (ii) if the majority of the ordinary hours of a shift which commenced on a Saturday are worked on a Sunday, the whole of the shift is to be treated as having been worked on a Sunday; and - (iii) if the majority of the ordinary hours of a shift which commenced on a Sunday are worked on a Monday, the whole of the shift is to be treated as having been worked on a Monday.
+- (a) Subject to clauses 15.3(b), (c) and (d) employees (other than casual employees and employees in the auxiliary firefighter stream) who work a night shift between 0000 on a Monday and 2400 on a Friday, inclusive, are to be paid, in addition to their ordinary salary, an allowance of 15% for all ordinary time worked on such shifts. - (b) Subject to clause 15.3(a) and (d) all ordinary hours of duty worked by a full-time or part-time employee on a weekend or a public holiday will be paid for as follows: - (i) between 0000 and 2400 on a Saturday time and one half; - (ii) between 0000 and 2400 on a Sunday double time; and - (iii) between 0000 and 2400 on a public holiday at the rate prescribed in clause 23.1. - (c) The payments prescribed in clauses 15.5(a) and (b) shall be calculated on a majority of shift basis.
+This means, for example: - (i) if the majority of the ordinary hours of a shift which commenced on a Friday are worked on a Saturday, the whole of the shift is to be treated as having been worked on a Saturday; and - (ii) if the majority of the ordinary hours of a shift which commenced on a Saturday are worked on a Sunday, the whole of the shift is to be treated as having been worked on a Sunday; and - (iii) if the majority of the ordinary hours of a shift which commenced on a Sunday are worked on a Monday, the whole of the shift is to be treated as having been worked on a Monday. - (d) Clauses 15.3 (a) and (b) shall not apply to employees in the rural fire service stream.
+Employees in the rural fire service stream shall be paid at the relevant rate prescribed in clause 12.3 for all ordinary hours of work.
+The rates prescribed in clause 12.3 for employees in the rural fire service stream are "total rates of pay", inclusive of compensation for working irregular hours at night time and on weekends and for being on call.